 When is the next eclipse?
-60 minute web seminar live today – or download anytime
+60 minute web seminar now ready to download

 I’m delighted to announce that I will be hosting a live webinar for Sky & Telescope this Thursday on my favourite topic – When is the next eclipse?